acodispo/fate-atom-rpg/readme.md

 If the dice are rolled and you as GM feel that an aspect comes into play in such a way as to negatively effect a character, offer that character's player a fate point.
 If they accept it, subtract 2 from their total.

-## Supplement 3: Alternatives to Fudge Dice
+## Appendix 1: Alternatives to Fudge Dice

 If you don't have any Fudge dice, you can use the every-day sort of six-sided dice.
 Just read 1 and 2 as -, 3 and 4 as blank, and 5 and 6 as +.